-In his art, the literal act of weaving represents how the history of Adams’s hometown, Bonteheuwel, a segregated working-class township of Cape Town, is woven into his spirituality, sexuality, and family.
+The act of weaving represents how the history of Adams’s hometown, Bonteheuwel, a segregated working-class township of Cape Town, is woven into his spirituality, sexuality, and family.
 Al-Muhyee (The Giver of Life), from 2020, for example, is a rose in bloom, in a nod to his Sufi faith.
 He titled another I was a hidden treasure, then I wanted to be known (2020), and its thick weaving of metal, rope, and tassel resembles a canopy or camouflage.
 Its name references a belief that God created humankind because he needed to be recognized.
-We submit to being known too, and hope the rewards outweigh the ordeal.
+As the saying goes, we submit to being known too, and pray the rewards outweigh the ordeal.

 In a monumental new commission created for the show, diverging paths of glass, gold, and wood offer visitors several ways forward.
-His art has always posited that life is the sum of the paths we tread between the individual and the community, between the self and the soul.
-Now, a decade into his career, Adams asks of viewers, “If your life left an imprint, like the body makes along desire lines, what shape would you hope to leave?”
+His art has always posited that life is the sum of the paths tread between the individual and the community; and the self and the soul.
+Now, a decade into his career, Adams asks viewers, “If your life left an imprint, like the body makes along desire lines, what shape would you hope to leave?”